Otso Virtanen

+Club career

 Virtanen started his professional career in 2011 at TPS, appearing primarily for their reserve team ÅIFK.
 Before the 2013 season, he moved to IFK Mariehamn and appeared in 22 matches.
 In 2014, he served primarily as the backup for Swedish goalkeeper Simon Nurme.

-Virtanen signed a three-and-a-half year contract with Scottish club Hibernian on 24 January 2016.
+Virtanen signed a three-and-a-half-year contract with Scottish club Hibernian on 24 January 2016.
 Virtanen was an unused substitute as Hibs lost the 2015–16 Scottish League Cup final to Ross County.
 He made his first appearance for Hibs in a 2015–16 Scottish Cup tie against Inverness, coming on as a substitute after regular goalkeeper Mark Oxley lost a contact lens.
 Oxley was shown a yellow card by the referee during this incident, which caused him to be suspended for the Scottish Cup semi-final.
 Hibs manager Alan Stubbs then signed Conrad Logan as an alternative goalkeeper, and chose to play Logan in the semi-final ahead of Virtanen.

 Virtanen made one starting appearance for Hibs, playing in a 2016–17 UEFA Europa League qualifying first leg match against Brondby.
 He was at fault for the Brondby goal in that match and was replaced for the second leg by Ross Laidlaw.
 Virtanen left Hibs in January 2017 and signed for Finnish club KuPS.

+On 22 May 2024, Virtanen signed a contract extension with Ilves, on a deal until the end of 2026.
+He had gained a team captaincy in his first season with the club in 2023.

+International career

 In May 2014, Virtanen was selected for the Finland national under-21 team for the match against Moldova.